SamDc73/stocks_tracker/README.md

 # prerequisite
 you need to get couple of packages first by runnign : \
-`pip install --use yfinance prettytable tqdm`
+`pip install --user yfinance prettytable tqdm`

 # Used modules
 - [YFinance](https://github.com/ranaroussi/yfinance): to get stocks prices :)